… that are under the care of or somehow connected with PYM Communications Committee…

 Website and Announcement Requests

-Trying to find something on this site?
-First try using the menu bar near the top of the page or the announcements on the home page.
+Trying to find something on the PacYM website?
+First try using the menu bar near the top of the page (HOME, ABOUT, …) or scan the announcements on the home page.
 If that doesn’t work, you might try some options shown on the right side of this page: do a Site Search (which is a Google Search restricted to this site), browse through the list of Recent Posts, or use the Navigation Links further down (which are equivalent to the menu bar drop downs but visible all at once).

-To have something posted to the website and/or emailed out, send your request to PYM Assistant to Clerk Gmail <firstname.lastname@example.org>.
-Usually our process is to make a post on the website and then send out an email to MM Clerks and Representatives with a link to the new post or web page update.
+To have something posted to the website and/or emailed out, send your request to PYM Assistant to Clerk at <email@example.com>.
+Usually our process is to make a post on the website and then send out an email to MM Clerks and Representatives with a link to the new post.

 Registration Support to PYM Registrars

 Social media links can be found on our links page.
 Note that some of these may be informal and not under the care of any committee.

 The Communications Committee’s predecessor, the Electronic Communications Subcommittee of Ministry and Oversight, or ECSC, has issued reports in the past.